 When you get good at reframing your day, you realize just how much learning actually happens.
 Learning educationalese opens your eyes to the possibilities of inherent learning everywhere.
 Going to the grocery store becomes a field trip rich in education.
 Having a bath is now a full body science experiment.
 Suddenly, you can’t help yourself relaxing, because your confidence in your child’s learning is so very obvious.

 Educationalese highlights the learning value in everything

 Educationalese takes the threat out of video games and the danger out of television shows.
 Screens are no longer the enemy, because now you can see the educational value even here.
 Screen time, in and of itself, is no longer seen as a waste of time, because when you can reframe it in educational jargon, you can see the learning potential even here.

-Of course, there are some things that outweigh educational value — excess violence, explicit graphic immorality, or age-inappropriate material might mean a parent will curb their child’s exposure.
+Of course, there are some things that outweigh educational value — excess violence, explicit or graphic sexual material, or age-inappropriate material might mean a parent will curb their child’s exposure.
 That’s up to each family to decide.

 Take care of your doubt